 In most situations, the amount claimed as a credit or refund will be less than the amount deducted as fuel tax expense because the LUST tax is generally not refunded.
-The examples below have been revised.

 Include any credit or refund of excise taxes on fuels in your gross income if you claimed the total cost of the fuel (including the excise taxes) as an expense deduction that reduced your income tax liability.